Phaeodactylum tricornutum (ASM15095v2)

 This genome has been re-annotated through a collaboration between Ensembl Genomes @ EMBL-EBI, the Ecole Normale Superieure, Paris and the J. Craig Venter Institute, San Diego

-About the Phaeodactylum tricornutum genome
+About Phaeodactylum tricornutum CCAP 1055/1

 Taxonomy ID 556484